Friday, June 6, 2025

-Almost everyone agrees with the common sense belief that deficit spending is inherently wrong, that since individuals and families need to balance their budgets, so must the federal government.
-The common sense definition of deficit spending that people often give is "spending more money than you take in, spending money you don't have."[1]
+Almost everyone agrees with the commonsense belief that deficit spending is inherently wrong, and that since individuals and families need to balance their budgets then so must the federal government.
+The commonsense definition that people often give is “deficit spending is spending more money than you take in, spending money you don't have.”
+[Note 1]

-I'd like to explore this common sense definition and show that it has some unexpected consequences for growing economies.
+I'd like to explore this commonsense definition and show that adhering to it can have some very negative consequences for a growing economy.

 Imagine an economic system in which no one (including individuals, business, banks, and governments) spent more money than they took in, or spent any money they didn't have.
 Assume for the moment that money is just paper currency, ordinary coins, or data in bank accounts, but not based on gold or silver, or any physical product of the economy -- I'll consider those options separately below.